 - 1 teaspoon celery seed

 - 3 tablespoons whole milk

 - Using a knife, box grater or food processor, shred the cabbage and carrots, and chop the yellow onion.
 Sprinkle the shredded cabbage with kosher salt and let it drain in a colander for one hour.
 Rinse, dry, and use.
 This should prevent it from being too watery.

 - Put the onion in a small bowl and stir in two tablespoons of white vinegar.
 Let stand for 10 minutes to deflame the onion, giving it less bite.
 Drain off the vinegar before adding to the slaw.

 - Measure out 5 cups of shredded cabbage and save any extra cabbage for soup, casseroles, or more slaw.
 In a large bowl, mix together the shredded cabbage and carrot.

 - In a medium bowl, whisk together the mayo, sugar, celery seed, salt, and pepper.
 If you are not using Duke's mayo, you might want to add 1 tablespoon of lemon juice.
 Gradually whisk in the whole milk until it is the desired consistency.
 For a thicker dressing, don't add all the milk.
 Adjust the seasonings to taste.

-- Add the onion to the cabbage and carrot mixture, then add the dressing.
+- Add the deflamed onion to the cabbage and carrot mixture, then add the dressing.
 Stir until well combined, and transfer to a pretty serving bowl.
-Eat right away or cover and chill until ready to eat.
+Eat right away or cover and chill for one hour.
 This coleslaw tastes best after it has chilled.